Part B Exam Results and Feedback

 Using marking guidance, the Part B examiners grade each competency A-E for each candidate, with A being excellent, B being good, C being adequate, D being just below adequate and E being poor.
 These grades are later converted into numerical scores.

-The Part B Examination applies a process of combining scores from individual stations to produce a global score and average marks for the five competency areas.
+The Part B Examination applies a process of combining scores from individual stations to produce an overall score and average marks for the five competency areas.

 If a candidate were to be awarded a C for each competency at all six stations, this would indicate a pass overall.
 However, the marks for each competency are averaged, so the marking structure is such that it is possible to not do well on, say, two of the stations, and yet still pass overall by getting some marks higher than a C at other stations.
 The other requirement for a pass is that each competency area must be marked as satisfactory or above at half or more of the stations.
 See the Part B marking algorithm for a summary of how results are determined.
 Weightings and marking thresholds for the Part B examination are not published to examiners or candidates.
 See Publishing Weightings and Marking Thresholds for more information.